antarestupin/Avifors/README.md

 # Avifors

-A CLI tool to generate code from templates.
+[WIP] A CLI tool to generate code from templates.